Compensation Claims for Slips, Trips and Falls

 Will my claim be made on a No Win No Fee basis?

-Yes, if you choose to use our solicitors to help with your slip or trip claim, we will provide you with a guaranteed No Win No Fee service.
+Yes, your solicitor will be able to help with your slip or trip claim on a No Win No Fee basis.
 This means there are no upfront fees to pay and there will never be any hidden costs.
-If we are unable to win your claim for compensation, you won’t pay a penny.
+If your solicitor is unable to win your claim for compensation, you won’t pay a penny.
 So you have complete peace of mind knowing that making your claim won’t be putting you and your family under any financial risk.

 Also known as a Conditional Fee Agreement (CFA), the no win no fee agreement is a service contract that is entered into between you and your solicitor.
 This agreement sets out what happens should the case be won or lost, as well as detailing all of the terms and conditions of the provided service.

-We understand that being faced with a legal document containing terms and conditions and legal jargon can feel slightly daunting.
-So we always try to make the process as straightforward and transparent as possible, explaining all of the details in simple terms.
+Solicitors understand that being faced with a legal document containing terms and conditions and legal jargon can feel slightly daunting.
+So they will always try to make the process as straightforward and transparent as possible, explaining all of the details in simple terms.

-Our solicitors are on hand to provide you with the legal advice and support you need following a slip or trip accident.
-Even if you are unsure whether you are entitled to make a claim, our expert solicitors will assess the circumstances of your accident to determine your chances of making a successful compensation claim.
+Experienced personal injury solicitors are on hand to provide you with the legal advice and support you need following a slip or trip accident.
+Even if you are unsure whether you are entitled to make a claim, an expert solicitor can assess the circumstances of your accident to determine your chances of making a successful compensation claim.

-If you do have a valid case, our solicitors will be able to offer you a no win no fee service.
+If you do have a valid case, your solicitors will be able to offer you a no win no fee service.
 This enables you to start your injury claim without having to worry about paying any upfront fees or the uncertainty of spiralling costs.
-Our solicitors only receive a fee if they are successful in winning your case.
+Your solicitors only receive a fee if they are successful in winning your case.